 Charleston-based fried chicken sandwich concept

-Overview: Boxcar Betty’s first opened five years ago in Charleston; it now has four Charleston locations and one in Chicago.
+Overview: Boxcar Betty’s opened five years ago in Charleston; it now has three Charleston-area locations and one in Chicago.
 They’re best known for gourmet fried chicken sandwiches made from all-natural, cage-free and antibiotic-free meat with delicious toppings.

 “Whenever I am in Charleston, Boxcar Betty’s is my go-to lunch spot, so I look forward to being able to enjoy a delicious chicken sandwich in my hometown,” Erik Johnson, co-founder of White Point Partners, said.